Best Community Colleges in the U.S.

 You may find the most affordable community college within a few miles of your home.
 At some community colleges, people living within the district or county pay the lowest tuition rate.
 Schools may charge other in-state and out-of-state learners much more.

 Advances in online education mean you can explore community colleges outside your county or state.
 Learning online features many potential benefits, such as asynchronous education and reduced fees.
-However, every learner is different, and some students perform better in person vs. online, while others excel remotely.
+However, every learner is different, and some students perform better in person, while others excel remotely.
 Be sure to know your needs before selecting your mode of learning.

 Credit Transfer Agreements

-The best community colleges prepare you to transfer to a bachelor's-completion program at a four-year school.
+The best community colleges prepare you to transfer to a bachelor’s degree completion program at a four-year school.
 Your community college may advertise transfer agreements with in-state public colleges and universities.
 These agreements ensure all your credit transfers.
-Changing your major, however, could increase the time and amount you spend on your degree.
+Changing your major, however, could increase the time and money you spend on your degree.

 You can also transfer undergraduate credit to an online program if your community college and potential four-year colleges hold proper accreditation.
 However, keep in mind that you will need to maintain good academic standing to transfer successfully.